neurocline/drouet/pkg/commands/README.md

 If the gen code gets large, it should be split up into a new package `hugo/pkg/commands/gen/.`, leaving all the command-line setup and processing in `hugp/pkg/commands/gen.go`

+## Accessing Hugo state from Hugo commands

+The Cobra library doesn't really have provision for passing state in to command handlers (specified with variants of `Run` in a `cobra.Command` struct).
+There are two Go ways to handle this

+1. Use method values for the command handlers
+2. Use local functions to capture state in the command handlers.

+Either way, the state will be held onto until the end of the program, unless the command handler structures are disposed of, somehow.
+Since the same code controls the command handlers and execution, this is reasonable and safe.

+Option 1 is a bit tricky in that you can't just add new methods to a type you don't own.
+Struct embedding bypasses this.

+Option 2 is simpler but requires every command handler to have a local literal function that wraps the state and calls the real handler (or is the entire command handler).